nortonmd/dx-retrieve/readme.md

 With DX, development work is separated into modules.
 These modules are similar to packages or libraries in Java and C#.
 This compartmentalization makes code management much simpler.

-If your code is not already contained in packages, start creating packages with related components.

-As mentioned above, for the purpose of this demo lets use a package called *Contest App*.
+As mentioned above, for the purpose of this demo lets use a package called "Contest App".

 ```
 $ sfdx force:mdapi:retrieve -s -r ./mdapi -p "Contest App" -u MyOrg -w 10